Submissions to Novel Fair 2025 are now closed. All applicants will find out the outcome of their submission in December 2024.

 • This competition only accepts manuscripts for novels.
 Memoirs, short stories and works of non-fiction will not be considered.

 • There is no limitation on genre, or target market, for the novel.
-The only requirement being that the writer has not published a novel before i.e. has not previously published a novel with an ISBN (see Terms & Conditions for more detailed information).
+The only requirement being that the writer has not published a novel before i.e. has not previously published a novel with an ISBN (see Terms & Conditions for exceptions and more detailed information on eligibility)

-• You will be asked to submit your manuscript online.
+• You will be asked to submit your manuscript online via Submittable.

-• There is a limit of one entry per applicant.
+• There is a limit of one entry per applicant per a year.

-*Each year, we have 20 free submission places for writers from backgrounds typically underrepresented in Irish literature.
+*Each year, we have 20 free submission places available for writers who are unwaged or on low income.

 If you have any questions about the application process, please email novelfair@irishwriterscentre.ie.